CASP-Systems-BU/eeo-toolkit/OCR Data Extraction and Aggregation Pipeline Report.md

 ## **1. Introduction**

 This report outlines the development and implementation of an OCR (Optical Character Recognition) pipeline for processing structured and semi-structured form data.
 The primary objective was to extract key data fields from scanned or digital forms and perform downstream aggregation and analysis.
+This is a compliance automation tool for processing EEO-1 and EEO-5 PDF reports as required by 141 of the Acts of 2024 (Massachusetts Salary Range Transparency Law).

 ---